VaishnavGadia/AI-Enabled-Cart-Conversion/README.md

 ### Expected Outcome
-• Idea is to use AI/ML to predict a cart abandonment ahead and provide ways to inject into the experience a promotion or strategy to help the cart conversion
+• Idea is to use AI/ML to predict a cart abandonment ahead and provide ways to inject into the experience a promotion or strategy to help the cart conversion.
 • The only thing we DO NOT want is to throw discounts or offers to customers.
 • Models and Data to prove that the proposed solutions shall yield